ICC’s world-renowned Incoterms® rules facilitate trillions of dollars in global trade each year.

 Different practices and legal interpretations between traders around the world necessitated a common set of rules and guidelines.
 As a response, ICC published the first Incoterms® rules in 1936.
 We have been maintaining and developing them ever since.

-As ICC celebrates its Centenary in 2019, the world business organization is pleased to announce the publication of Incoterms® 2020.
+The world business organization was pleased to announce the publication of Incoterms® 2020, as ICC celebrated its Centenary in 2019.
 The newest edition of the Incoterms® rules will help prepare business for the next century of global trade.

 Where can I buy Incoterms®2020 and related products?